ScienceYuan/WidgetNote/README.md

 # WigetNote
 An android App written in Kotlin with MVP pattern.
-It show a random text view on widget.
+It shows a random text view on widget.